Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 and move them to a more top level and easily accessible position such as `AnalyzeResult.tables` instead of `RecognizedForm.pages.tables`.
 The service has further matured to define cross-page elements by using the `BoundingRegion` model and by specifying the content and span information on document fields.
 - A unified return type `DocumentModel` indicating the document types the model can analyze and the specific fields it can analyze along with the estimated confidence for each field.
-- Specifying a modelId instead of the generated GUID when creating custom models, along with an optional description.
+- Specifying a modelId instead of the generated GUID when creating models, copying or composing models along with an optional description.
 See [here][service_supported_models], for the supported model types.
 - Modified `Generate Copy Authorization operation` response to return the target resource information so that it could be used directly when copying custom models method instead of needed to be provided by the user.
 - List Models operation now returns a paged list of prebuilt in addition to custom models that are built successfully.
 Also, when using the `getModel()` model, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.